Enioluwa Adeoluwa

 Enioluwa Prince Adeoluwa (born July 6, 1999) is a Nigerian influencer, actor, director, film producer and television personality.
 He is best known for his work in fashion, lifestyle, and social media advocacy.
 He gained prominence for his content on platforms such as Instagram, TikTok and YouTube, where he discusses on fashion, grooming, and personal development.
-In 2022, he was an European Union African ambassador.
+In 2022, he was a European Union African ambassador.
 He was included in Forbes 30 Under 30 Africa 2023 list.
 In 2024, he executive produced the web series All of Us, in which he played the lead role of Isaac.

 Early life

 Adeoluwa was born on 6 July 1999, in Akure, Ondo State, Nigeria.
 For his primary education, he attended Cabataf primary school, then proceeded to Preston international school for his secondary education.
-He graduated from the Ekiti State University at the age of 19 with a first-class degree in Media and Theatre.
+He graduated from the Ekiti State University at the age of 19 with a first-class degree in media and theatre.

-In December 2021, he earned a master's degree in Marketing Communication from the School of Media and Communication at Pan-Atlantic University and in January 2022, he revealed on his social media platforms that he has commenced his doctoral studies, pursuing a PhD.
+In December 2021, he earned a master's degree in marketing communication from the School of Media and Communication at Pan-Atlantic University and in January 2022, he revealed on his social media platforms that he has commenced his doctoral studies, pursuing a PhD.